sara4dev/envoy-control-plane/README.md

 ### Cross Region Failover

 When clusters from different regions are added, envoy `endpoints` will have k8s worker nodes from both the regions, with highest priority to the region in which envoy is running.
 If the pods fail in that region it will fall back to other region.
 Here's a doc on how envoy priority works - https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/load_balancing/priority#priority-levels

+## Getting Started

 ## Annotations